Success Under Masiello

 The Jaspers have also excelled in the classroom under Masiello as his players sport a perfect 100 percent graduation rate.
 Three players earned both MAAC All-Academic distinction and the prestigious Honors Court recognition by the National Association of Basketball Coaches (NABC) in 2012.
 It marked the most student-athlete honorees on both award lists out of the 10 MAAC institutions.

 Masiello was named Manhattan's 23rd head coach in program history on April 11, 2011.
-He returned to his native New York after spending six years in the Big East as an assistant at Louisville under head coach Rick Pitino.
+He returned to his native New York after spending six years in the Big East as an assistant at Louisville under Rick Pitino.

 Over his six-year tenure with the Cardinals, Masiello helped lead Louisville to a 148-61 (.708) overall record, six straight 20-win seasons and four NCAA Tournament appearances.
 The Cardinals advanced to the Elite Eight twice (2008 & 2009) during that time while Masiello played a vital role in building Louisville's 2009 Big East Championship team, which won 31 games, including a program record 16 in conference, and entered the NCAA Tournament as the No. 1 overall seed.